polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/02 - Phosphorus Five pro and cons.md

 This results in a _"ridiculously easy to understand"_ development model, arguably resembling the development model of Visual Basic in simplicity, or FoxPro for that matter.
-However, the flipside is that it requires much more server resources, particularly memory than a completely stateless development model.
+However, the flipside is that it requires much more server resources, particularly memory, compared to a completely stateless development model.
 This results in that it is extremely easy to create highly advanced web applications, while it is also difficult (but _not_ impossible) to create apps that scales very well.